ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 To print out the ports from cluster1 in a comma separated string::

-    - name: "Display all ports from cluster1 as a string"
+    - name: Display all ports from cluster1 as a string ansible.builtin.debug:
-      debug:
         msg: "{{ domain_definition | community.general.json_query('domain.server[?cluster==`cluster1`].port') | join(', ') }}"

 .. note:: In the example above, quoting literals using backticks avoids escaping quotes and maintains readability.

 You can use YAML `single quote escaping <https://yaml.org/spec/current.html#id2534365>`_::

-    - name: "Display all ports from cluster1"
+    - name: Display all ports from cluster1 ansible.builtin.debug:
-      debug:
         var: item
       loop: "{{ domain_definition | community.general.json_query('domain.server[?cluster==''cluster1''].port') }}"